mnot/I-D/bcp56bis/draft.md

 of HTTP that are important to preserve, and {{bp}} conveys best practices for those applications that do use HTTP.

-It is written primarily to guide IETF efforts, but might be applicable in other situations.
+It is written primarily to guide IETF efforts to define application protocols using HTTP for deployment on the Internet, but might be applicable in other situations.
 Note that the requirements herein do not necessarily apply to the development of generic HTTP extensions.

 ## Notational Conventions